What is Customer Advocacy?

 How is customer advocacy different from brand advocacy?

-Customer advocacy is company-driven — you build a program to encourage it.
-Brand advocacy is customer-driven — it happens naturally when people love your product.
+Customer advocacy is company-driven.
+You build a program to encourage it.
+Brand advocacy is customer-driven.
+It happens naturally when people love your product.
 Customer advocacy programs amplify the natural tendency.

 When should you start a customer advocacy program?